seanreed1111/sql-recipes/recipes.md

 But that doesn’t show you which state has this population.
 The obvious attempt at getting that information looks like this: mysql> SELECT MAX(pop), name FROM states WHERE pop = MAX(pop);
 ERROR 1111 (HY000): Invalid use of group function Probably everyone tries something like that sooner or later, but it doesn’t work.
 Ag- gregate functions such as MIN( ) and MAX( ) cannot be used in WHERE clauses, which require expressions that apply to individual rows.
 The intent of the statement is to determine which row has the maximum population value, and then display the asso- ciated state name.
 The problem is that while you and I know perfectly well what we mean by writing such a thing, it makes no sense at all to MySQL.
-The statement fails because MySQL uses the WHERE clause to determine which rows to select, but it knows the value of an aggregate function only after selecting the rows from which the func- tion’s value is determined!
+The statement fails because MySQL uses the WHERE clause to determine which rows to SELECT, but it knows the value of an aggregate function only after Selecting the rows FROM which the func- tion’s value is determined!
 So, in a sense, the statement is self-contradictory.
 You can solve this problem by saving the maximum population value in a user-defined variable and then comparing rows to the variable value: mysql> SET @max = (SELECT MAX(pop) FROM states);
 mysql> SELECT pop AS 'highest population',  name  FROM  states WHERE pop = @max;
 +--------------------+------------+